-- A. Call 911 to report a fire. - B. Fire Extinguishers are located in common areas on all floors of campus buildings.
+- (a) Call 911 to report a fire. - (b) Campus Security should also be notified and will be available to assist until law enforcement arrives on the scene. - (c) Fire Extinguishers are in common areas on all floors of campus buildings.